Fergie was so pleased with his side before they became unprofessional at the end

 The result even moved Posh up to fourth, just one point behind Oxford in second place, who were held to a 2-2 draw at home to Wycombe.

-Despite racing into a 3-0 lead in the second half thanks to goals from Kwame Poku, Harrison Burrows and Ricky-Jade Jones, Posh were hanging on in the final half an hour until Ephron Mason-Clark scored in stoppage time after conceding twice in six minutes.
+Despite racing into a 3-0 lead in the second half thanks to goals from Kwame Poku, Harrison Burrows and Ricky-Jade Jones, Posh were hanging on in the final half an hour after conceding twice in six minutes until Ephron Mason-Clark scored in stoppage time to seal a third win in four League One games..

-At the point Blackpool scored twice, they had already been reduced to ten men after Olly Casey had hauled down Ricky-Jade Jones while last man.
+At the point Blackpool scored twice, they had already been reduced to 10 men after Olly Casey had hauled down Ricky-Jade Jones while last man.

 While pleased with the opening 60 minutes, Ferguson was far from impressed with the closing stages.

-He said: “For those 60 minutes, we were excellent.
-We stuck to the gameplan with Jadel helping us as a third centre half- he was outstanding.
+Ferguson said: “For those 60 minutes, we were excellent.
+We stuck to the game-plan with Jadel helping us as a third centre half and he was outstanding.
 It was a very mature performance, we were by far the better team.

-“That’s the best Kwame has played as a ten.
-I brought him in there because I thought he’d deal better with Norbs if he played but he didn’t.
+“That’s the best Kwame has played as a 10.
+I brought him in there because I thought he’d deal better with Oliver Norburn if he played, but he didn’t.
 He was excellent today.

 “It didn’t concern me too much though and at the start of the second half, it was fantastic by Ricky and he makes the defender make the mistake for the red card and it’s a double bonus because we score from the free-kick and I’m thinking, ok let’s just go and take this game away now.

-“Even at 2-0 though we got sloppy and it’s a great third goal.
-We’re all thinking, game over just manage it but can we put a real statement out and put them to the sword but 15 minutes later we’re handing on.
+“Even at 2-0 though we got sloppy, but it’s a great third goal.
+We’re all thinking, game over just manage it, but can we also put a real statement out and put them to the sword and yet 15 minutes later we’re hanging on.
 I couldn’t believe what I was seeing.

 “I had stern words with them about how we managed that game.

-“Zak had a torrid time when he came on but H was on a booking and the only way I could see them getting back into it was Dembele making him make a foul so I had to be sensible but then that happens and it makes you look like an idiot.
+“Zak Stuge had a torrid time when he came on, but Harrison was on a booking and the only way I could see them getting back into it was Dembele making him make a foul so I had to be sensible, but then that happens and it makes you look like an idiot.

 “We managed to see it through though and it’s a good counter attack and great finish from Ephron.